What's Going On with Peanut Butter!

 Second, along with other legumes (like soy) peanuts contain an anti-nutrient called Lectin.
 If you'd like to read more about them, here's a link to a thorough examination of what they are and what they do.

 The short version is that they bind sugar to the cell's membrane.
 Making them difficult to digest.
 They cause an auto immune response which leads to join pain and inflammation.
 They can also affect weight loss since they mimic insulin behaviors.

 Third, they are high in Omega-6 fatty acids.
 The Standard American Diet's (SAD) already high level of Omega-6s is out of balance with the level of Omega-3s, leading to increased inflammation and heart disease among other health issues.

 If you haven't already, give it a try.
-In it's raw, organic form it's a little sweet, high in protein, magnesium, manganese and vitamin E. A little goes and long way, so be careful not to overdo it.
+In it's raw, organic form it's a little sweet, high in protein, magnesium, manganese and vitamin E. A little goes a long way so be careful not to overdo it.

-I use it in my daily green smoothie, as a quick snack smeared on apple slices.
+use it in my daily green smoothie and as a quick snack smeared on apple slices.

 Hope to see you there!